wrye-bash/dev-tools/Readme.md

-This is the Wrye Bash meta repository, containing Bethesda forums posts (thread starter and second post), nexus description pages, release changelogs  in various formats and some scripts to generate these (nexus description pages must still be manually edited).
+This is the Wrye Bash meta repository, containing Bethesda forums thread starter posts (Oblivion and Skyrim), nexus description pages, release changelogs in various formats and some scripts to generate these as well as second posts (nexus description pages must still be manually edited).
 The scripts depend on the [PyGithub][1] module to interface with github - see link for installation.<br/>
 The content is distributed in the following directories:

 - __scripts__: the scripts for generating forum posts, changelogs  etc by